 Industry profile

-Our area's 4,500-plus acres of greenhouse operations make Windsor-Essex home to the largest vegetable greenhouse cluster in North America, and second-largest in the world.
+Our area’s 3,500-plus acres of greenhouse operations make Windsor-Essex home to the largest vegetable greenhouse cluster in North America, and second-largest in the world.
 Businesses enjoy a very productive 212-day growing season, on average, every year.

 A major driver of the regional economy, the food and beverage processing sector generates over $3 billion in annual GDP, making it Windsor-Essex's second-largest manufacturing sector.
 Approximately 80 per cent of Ontario's greenhouse vegetable acreage is in Windsor-Essex and over 70 per cent of our farmers' produce is exported to the U.S. Because it is primarily an export industry, our lower Canadian dollar helps food processing companies by offering food and beverage products at very attractive prices in export markets.